-He raised 11 children (6 girls and 5 boys) with wife Betty Jane in Cincinnati, OH and had 33 grandchildren as of 2007.
-Jim Bouton mentions his large family in Ball Four (both pitchers were trying to make the Seattle Pilots' pitching staff in spring training in 1969.
+O'Toole raised 11 children (6 girls and 5 boys) with wife Betty Jane in Cincinnati and had 33 grandchildren as of 2007.
+Jim Bouton mentions his large family in Ball Four; both pitchers were trying to make the Pilots pitching staff in spring training in 1969.
 Bouton made it, but O'Toole did not, and was pitching in an industrial league by the end of the year, leading Bouton to reflect that it could easily have been him ending up in that position.

 Notable Achievements

 - 1958 Minor League Player of the Year, Nashville Volunteers, Southern Association